 - Avoid substances that irritate the skin(fragrances, alcohol-based products, harsh and drying soaps, some-mineral make-up

-- Protect the skin from ultraviolet radiation by using a low-irritant sunscreen every day
+- Protect the skin from ultraviolet radiation by using a low-irritant sunscreen on your skin every day

-- Use skin products that help settle inflammation.
+- Use skin products that help settle inflammation and reduce redness.
 These include moisturisers and cleansers containing nicotinamide, colloidal oatmeal, aloe vera, panthenol, gingko biloba and bisabolol (chamomile extract).
-Anti-oxidant products such as vitamin C and green tea can also reduce symptoms.
+Anti-oxidant products such as vitamin C and green tea can also reduce rosacea symptoms.

 Knowing your rosacea triggers